openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Grading Rubric**

-  List of the items that a student's response should cover in an open response assessment.
+  A list of the items that a student's response should cover in an open response assessment.

   For more information, see :ref:`PA Rubric`.